 - Once downloaded, proceed to install the application.
 As you can see in our ExpressVPN review, this process is incredibly simple and you don’t need any technical knowledge to finish it successfully.
 Once installed, launch ExpressVPN and log-in.

 - Click on the ‘hamburger’ button in the top-left side of ExpressVPN’s interface, and then click on ‘Options’.
 This will open a new window, where you need to select the ‘Protocol’ tab, at the top.

 - Finally, select either ‘UDP – OpenVPN’ or ‘TCP – OpenVPN‘, and that’s pretty much it.
 Return to ExpressVPN’s home screen and connect to any of the available servers.
 From this moment on, your Web data will be encrypted and encapsulated, making you invisible on the Web.

 How to Install & Use OpenVPN?

-There are two main ways to configure OpenVPN from your side of the connection.
-The first involves a long process of OpenVPN configuration which involved telling the client software the technical details of the connection.
+With this said, there are two main ways to configure OpenVPN from your side of the connection.
+The first involves a long process of OpenVPN configuration which involves telling the client software the technical details of the connection.
 You also need to configure the encryption in detail and then have to create and manage all the authentication stuff as well.
 You’re still not done either since you still need to configure the network later settings and a bunch of other loose strings before you can get up and running.